-3 Months Salary, Really?
+Three Months Salary?
+Really?
 Here’s The Real Cost of an Engagement Ring

-That’s a price you should balk at and for good reason: The 3 months salary rule is a crock.
+That’s a price you should balk at and for good reason: The three months salary rule is a crock.

-The 3 months salary rule isn’t a folksy guideline passed down through generations, but the genius creation of the De Beers diamond company.
+The three months salary rule isn’t a folksy guideline passed down through generations, but the genius creation of the De Beers diamond company.
 In the 1930s, diamond rings were only a small percentage of engagement rings.
-Naturally enough De Beers, being a diamond company and all, wanted to make diamonds come across as something valuable and desirable, so they started an intense ad campaign to associate diamonds with engagement.
+Naturally enough De Beers, being a diamond company and all, wanted to make diamonds come across as something valuable and desirable, so they started an ad campaign to associate diamonds with engagement.
 The advertisements suggested one month’s salary as the right amount to spend on an engagement ring (a De Beers diamond ring of course).
-By the 1980s one month became two, and eventually we arrived at the modern valuation of a diamond engagement ring as three months salary.
+By the 1980s one month became two, and it wasn’t long before we arrived at the modern valuation of a diamond engagement ring as three months salary.

 The Real Cost of The Ring

-Knowing that the old rule is a result of a marketing campaign and not an honest tradition should already be enough to make you question how much you should be spending.
+Knowing the true origins of this old rule should already be enough to make you question how much you should be spending.

 If you aren’t convinced yet, consider the future.
-With a potential five figure wedding coming up, do you really think an engagement ring should be your financial priority (and let’s not forget that other ring you have to buy)?
-Not to mention that spending a ton on a ring and wedding has actually been linked to a higher chance of divorce.
-Wait what?
-Spending above your budget on a ring means you’ll have less money to put towards your wedding and your future, eventually creating more financial stress as you and your wife find yourself pinching pennies to compensate for your overzealous spending.
+With a potential five-figure wedding coming up, should an engagement ring really be a financial priority (and let’s not forget that other ring you have to buy)?
+Not to mention that spending a ton on a ring and wedding has been linked to a higher chance of divorce.
+Spending above your budget on a ring means you’ll have less money to put towards your wedding and your future.
+This can eventually create more financial stress as you and your partner find yourself pinching pennies to compensate for your overzealous spending.

 You might be thinking diamonds are as good a financial investment for the future as any other.
-On the contrary, diamonds are a poor investment with poor resale value, something that Edward Jay Epstein’s 1982 monster expose found to be true as far as 30 years ago.
-Putting that money away in a index fund, or another reliable form of savings, is a real investment towards your future.
-That money could be put towards a mortgage or a down payment for the house you two will inevitably buy.
+On the contrary, diamonds have poor resale value, something that Edward Jay Epstein’s 1982 monster expose found to be true as far as 30 years ago.
+That money could instead be put towards a more reliable form of savings or a real investment like the house you two will inevitably buy.

-Here’s the truth: Most people, including your fianc?e, are not going to be able to tell the difference between a $5,000 ring and a $9,000 ring if you know how to choose the right diamond.
-The key to getting a diamond for the perfect price is knowing the 4 C’s of diamond quality: Carat, clarity, cut and color.
+Here’s the truth: Most people, including your fiancé, are not going to be able to tell the difference between a $5,000 ring and a $9,000 ring if you know how to choose the right diamond.
+The key to getting a diamond for the perfect price is knowing the four C’s of diamond quality: carat, clarity, cut, and color.

 Don’t Sweat The Clarity

-A diamond’s clarity grade refers to how visible blemishes and other physical imperfections such as inclusions are.
-While this might sound like it is one of the more important aspects of choosing a diamond, it is actually the least important of the 4 C’s.
-Some examples of the clarity grades you’ll encounter are IF (Internally Flawless), VVS1 (Very Very Small Inclusions 1) , VVS2 (Very Very Small Inclusions 2), VS1 (Very Small Inclusions 1) and so on.
+A diamond’s clarity grade refers to how visible physical imperfections such as inclusions and blemishes are.
+While this might sound like it is one of the more important aspects of choosing a diamond, it is the least important of the four C’s.
+Some examples of the clarity grades you’ll encounter are:

 Think about it this way: Would you avoid buying a car because the paint job has microscopic scratches?
 Instead of wasting your money on a clarity grade you don’t need, you can put money towards more important factors such as the cut or color.